 The WHV says that this is the last set of the Forbidden Hollywood series, but that pre-Code titles will continue to come out as they are remastered.
 A considerable slice of lost film history has been recaptured here.

-Movie: The Mouthpiece, Match King, Excellent; Guilty Hands, French Police, Heart Very Good
+Movies: The Mouthpiece, Match King, Excellent; Guilty Hands, French Police, Heart Very Good

 Video: Very Good